input-output-hk/plinth-static-analyzer-research/audits/Aiken.md

 **May be relevant**

 - **2.2.4.3.
-Some helper functions impact compiled script size:** Helper functions are trivial wrappers that could be inlined.
-  <ins>Detectable pattern</ins>: functions that only pattern match or call another function with fixed arguments
+Some helper functions impact compiled script size:** Helper functions are trivial wrappers that could be inlined.<br><ins>Detectable pattern</ins>: functions that only pattern match or call another function with fixed arguments

 **Not relevant**